 The skills we need to live sustainably are dying out; our grandparents knew how to “make do and mend”, and to share skills and knowledge with neighbours and friends.
-But the current generation are more likely to throw things away and buy new, and spend leisure time staring at screens rather than talking to each other!
+But the current generation is more likely to throw things away and buy new, and spend leisure time staring at screens rather than talking to each other!

 This has led to enormous waste, a focus on consumption and a loss of social exchange; with the environment and communities depleted.
 Resources are wasted by being thrown in the dump, and resources are wasted to create new things – that we throw away as soon as they ‘break down’.
-Few of us bother – or even know how, to make things good again.
+Few of us bother – or even know how to make things good again.

-Meantime, advances in technology like electric cars and electric bikes, create new opportunities, but need to be better understood.
+Meantime, advances in technology like electric cars and electric bikes, create new opportunities but need to be better understood.
 We know many people want to make changes but they need to know how.

 Our “Know How Festival” will help to address this by teaching practical skills that build resilience to our changing environment – the festival creates an informal, fun, collaborative space.
 Local residents of all ages and backgrounds can drop-in to learn something new.
 We aim to create small, lasting changes in behaviour.